 |Option Name||Management Fee||Minimum Balance||Features|

-OnTrajectory offers interactive tutorials to all registered users.
-There is also a general help guide to help you use the services.
+OnTrajectory also offers interactive tutorials to all registered users, and there is a general help guide to assist you in using the software.

 OnTrajectory was created to use the convenience of technology to help track and achieve your financial goals.
 It’s just a series of tools and simulations, so it doesn’t directly manage your finances for you.
 It gives you a chance to look at your overall financial situation and determine things you need to do in order to reach your financial goals.

 The tools help track your finances regardless of where you are in life.
 It doesn’t matter if you’re just starting to build income or if planning for retirement.
 You have to manually input all of your financial information.
 That includes things like account balances, interest rates and expenses.
 Because it doesn’t connect to a bank account, all your private information is safeguarded.